bencwallace/Probly/docs/source/quick.rst

    array or list ``array`` of random variables, it is preferable to convert this collection to a random variable by running ``np.linalg.sum(pr.array(collection))``.

+   A shortcut for this procedure is provided by :func:`probly.sum`.

 ********************